-New in 2020-21, the Supports for Students Fund (SSF) provides flexible funding for school boards to support the learning needs of students, which may include special education, mental health and well-being, language instruction, Indigenous education and STEM programming.
+The Supports for Students Fund (SSF) provides flexible funding for school boards to support the learning needs of students, which may include special education, mental health and well-being, language instruction, Indigenous education and Science, Technology, Engineering and Mathematics (STEM) programming.

-The new Supports for Students Fund, which replaces the prior LPF, is also referred to as "Investments in System Priorities" in some employee agreements.
+The SSF is also referred to as "Investments in System Priorities" in some central collective agreements.
 Funding may be used to reflect local priorities and agreements.

-Each school board's allocation of the Supports for Students Fund is set out in the Grants for Student Needs - Legislative Grants for the 2020-2021 School Board Fiscal Year regulation.
+Each school board's allocation of the SSF is set out in the GSN regulation.